How Vulnerability Can Help Your Book Writing

-In truth, I suppose most people do this, because it aids with sense-making.
+In truth, I suppose most people do this, because it aids with sense-making, whether we're writing a book or not.
 So many contradictory and seemingly unrelated things happen in our lives; we pick the pieces we choose to remember and create stories of our lives, a workable narrative that both gives our lives meaning and helps us make sense of life’s chaos.

 This story-making gives us power—and our sense of identity.
 It doesn’t even seem to particularly matter whether that story makes us look or feel good for us to crave and cling to its plot lines.
 Whether we’re the take-no-prisoners masters of our fate or the woebegone societal afterthoughts to whom bad things always happen, there’s a safety in the stories we hold.
 The world makes sense to us.

 But every now and then, something happens that causes us to lose faith in the stories we’ve always told ourselves.

 I was lucky.
 I was in my 50s before this happened to me.

 At the time, I was an award-winning media writing instructor at a large state university in Texas, bringing my real-life experience as a journalist and writer into the classroom.
 When my wife got a promising job offer in New Orleans, I readily agreed to follow her.
 My internal narrative told me I’d have no problem finding work as a teacher or writer.

 Months later, after applying for hundreds of jobs and receiving just a handful of responses, all in the negative, I found myself in a new story.
 None of the plot lines appealed but all led to the same conclusion: I wasn’t as good as I thought I was.